ministryofjustice/hmpps-spring-boot-sqs/README.md

 ### Testcontainers

-In the past many queueing applications have allowed running against either a Testcontainers LocalStack instance or a standalone LocalStack instance started manually with docker compose (which is required when running the tests on CircleCI).
+In the past many queueing applications have allowed running against either a Testcontainers LocalStack instance or a standalone LocalStack instance started manually with docker-compose (which is required when running the tests on CircleCI).

 This led to some applications having a very complicated configuration with 3 sets of `AmazonSQS` beans required - production, standalone LocalStack and Testcontainers LocalStack.